Agustin Jara

-Agustín Jara (born 1 June 1992) is an Argentine footballer who plays for Santamarina.
+Agustín Jara (born 1 June 1992) is an Argentine footballer who plays for Universitario de Vinto.

 Career

 After spending time with the youth team of Colón de Santa Fe, Jara trialed with Major League Soccer side FC Dallas during their pre-season camp, eventually signing with them on May 16, 2016.
 He made his debut for the club on May 21, 2016, as an 88th-minute substitute during a 4–2 victory over New England Revolution.
 The club waived him on August 15, 2016.